garden-io/garden/docs/reference/commands.md

     # Set to true to disable caching of the status.
     disableCache:

-# The status of each service in the namespace.
+# The status of each deployment in the namespace.
-serviceStatuses:
+deployStatuses:
   <name>:
     # When the service was first deployed by the provider.
     createdAt: